Alfresco/alfresco-java-sdk/alfresco-java-rest-api/alfresco-java-rest-api-lib/generated/alfresco-core-rest-api/docs/SitesApi.md

 SitesApi apiInstance = new SitesApi();
 String siteId = "siteId_example"; // String | The identifier of a site.
 Integer skipCount = 0; // Integer | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.
 Integer maxItems = 100; // Integer | The maximum number of items to return in the list.
 If not supplied then the default value is 100.
 List<String> fields = Arrays.asList("fields_example"); // List<String> | A list of field names.
 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.
 The list applies to a returned individual entity or entries within a collection.
-If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter. try {
+If the API method also supports the **include** parameter, then the fields specified in the **include** parameter are returned in addition to those specified in the **fields** parameter.
+String where = "where_example"; // String | Optionally filter the list. *   ```where=(isMemberOfGroup=false|true)```
+try {
-    SiteMemberPaging result = apiInstance.listSiteMemberships(siteId, skipCount, maxItems, fields);
+    SiteMemberPaging result = apiInstance.listSiteMemberships(siteId, skipCount, maxItems, fields, where);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SitesApi#listSiteMemberships");